hoprnet/hopr-core/README.md

 #### Ethereum network

 HOPR supports multiple Ethereum networks, e.g. `mainnet` or `ropsten` testnet as well as `ganache`.
-Make sure that you change `NETWORK` in `env.example` according to the network you intend to use.
+Make sure that you change the `NETWORK`-property in the `env.example` file according to the network you intend to use.

 ```
-NETWORK = ganache
+NETWORK = <name of the network, e.g. ganache>
 ```

 Also make sure that you have set a connection endpoint for that network.